-Wondering where to invest-ULIPs vs mutual funds?
+Are you wondering where to invest your money - ULIPs vs mutual funds?
 Read on.

 When you're looking for investment vehicles for building wealth in the long-term while collecting tax benefits, Mutual Funds (MFs) and Unit Linked Insurance Plans or ULIPs emerge as two options.
 However, it’s crucial to understand how MFs and ULIPs work to choose a suitable instrument.